Customize Consent Preferences

 Skip to main content

-Research paper: Characterizing the diverse hydrogeology underlying rivers and estuaries
+Research paper: Characterizing the diverse hydrogeology underlying rivers and estuaries using new floating transient electromagnetic methodology (2020)

 Authors: John W. Lane Jr, Martin A. Briggs, Pradip K. Maurya, Eric A. White, Jesper B. Pedersen, Esben Auken, Neil Terry, Burke Minsley, Wade Kress, Denis R. LeBlanc, Ryan Adams and Carole D. Johnson